 Designation as a Local Historic Landmark applies to individual properties which may be buildings, structures, sites, areas, or objects.
 Landmark designation is an honor; the recognition signifies that the property is important to the heritage and culture of Alamance County.

 - An owner cannot demolish the property, move it, or substantially change its exterior features without an approved Certificate of Appropriateness from the Alamance County Historic Properties Commission.

 - The owner of a designated landmark may apply for an annual fifty percent property tax deferral for as long as the property’s important historic features are retained.

-A Certificate of Appropriateness must be issued before any exterior changes are made to a designated Local Historic Landmark.
+A Certificate of Appropriateness (COA) must be issued before any exterior changes are made to a designated Local Historic Landmark property.
 These are reviewed by the Alamance County Historic Properties Commission for their compatibility with the design, integrity, and setting of the Local Historic Landmark.

 Local Landmark property owners are encouraged to get a plaque or marker that recognizes their property’s designation.
 Visit the links below for lists of marker manufacturers.
 Contact Planning Department staff for size and appearance guidelines.

 Marker Manufacturers List from the NC State Historic Preservation Office

 Marker Manufacturers List from the NC Highway Marker Program